Tencent/soter/README.md

 ## Quick Start

-You can get access to TENCENT SOTER in few lines of code to experience.
+You can get access to TENCENT SOTER in few lines of code to quick experience.

 You should make sure your device to test is in [support list](http://mp.weixin.qq.com/s/IRI-RCGsVB2WiPwUCGcytA)